Intellectual Property Rights Background

 Luckily, there are affordable and effective ways to protect your IP.

-Tools to protect your Intellectual Property (IP)
+Tools to Protect your Intellectual Property (IP)

 It is a good idea to sign a letter of confidentiality/exclusivity.
 However, even with a signed document in place, confirmation of wrongdoing and enforcement are both difficult.
 Therefore, don’t rely solely on a legal document.
 There are additional precautions that should be followed:

-Own the tooling outright.
 Any funny business and tooling is extracted from vendor.

 Trademark your brand in China, even if there are no plans to sell the products in the PRC.
 Having done this, the court system is on your side should you face infringement by a supplier.
 But you have to play by the rules of the Chinese trademark system and that means having your brand registered in advance as China is a “first to register” rather than “first to market” system.